For People with Forensic Histories or Behaviours

 - The final team includes family, friends, NHS, MAPPA etc. who have an interest in the person and with whom we work continuously in the best interests of the individual.

 We have established an ‘Offending Behaviour Review Panel’ with an external chair.
-The focus of the panel is to ask questions about how we work and how we keep thinking about good practice in the work we do.
+The focus of the panel is to ask questions about how we work and how we keep thinking about good practices in the work we do.

 Every person we support whose needs arise principally from their forensic behaviours has a consistent team based on matching tools and, as far as possible, chosen by the people we support.
 In the rare event that we need to use an agency colleague, that individual will have received a full and rigorous training programme in advance, including meeting the person they’ll be supporting.
 No one crosses the threshold without that.